 Trees provide nutritious fruit, nuts, and leaves, giving people stable supplies of food, even when other crops fail.
-They provide an alternative, reliable source of food, supporting communities to adapt to the effects of the climate crisis.
-That's why we support people to grow trees as a source of nutritious food.
+They provide an alternative, reliable source of food, supporting farming communities to adapt to the effects of the climate crisis.

 This is our food security and nutrition approach.

-When you rely on farmland for your food and income, climate change makes life tough and unpredictable.
-Too much or too little rain, rising temperatures and poor-quality soil mean that communities struggle to grow enough food.
+When you rely on farmland for your food and income, the climate crisis makes life tough and unpredictable.
+Too much or too little rain, rising temperatures and poor-quality soil mean that smallholder farmers struggle to grow enough food.

 In many cases, families are forced to eat only once a day and fill up on starchy food like rice, which lacks vital nutrients.
 As a result, malnutrition and vitamin deficiencies are common where we work, especially in children.

-We work with communities to grow and protect trees because they keep land fertile and help crops to thrive.
+We work with farming families to grow and protect trees because they keep land fertile, and help crops to thrive.

 We grow trees that have products that are rich in important nutrients.

 Take the baobab tree.
 The baobab fruit is a superfood, packed with vitamins.
-Or take the moringa tree.
-After just three months of growth, their nutritious and edible leaves are ready to eat.
+Likewise, the moringa tree, whose nutritious leaves are ready to eat after just three months of growth

-The food security and nutrition approach is at the heart of our latest appeal, 'Leaves For Livelihoods'.
-With your support, we can expand our nutrition garden work with communities across the Sahel, grow nutritious food and incomes for communities on the frontlines of the climate crisis.
+The food security and nutrition approach is at the heart of our Growing Food & Incomes project.
+During this project, we have grown nutrition gardens with communities in Burkina Faso, which produce nutritious food and incomes for communities on the frontlines of the climate crisis.